ap--/python-seabreeze/docs/source/install.rst

 --------------------------------

 Additional installation steps required by the specific operating system should be done by running the script provided by python-seabreeze.
-After installing via pip, run:
+After installing via pip or conda or manually, run:

 .. code:: bash